 I was fortunate to be asked to assist with a lecture at Salford University earlier this year, with the wonderful Gill James, and was very impressed with the standard of writing craft being taught.
 I’m sure Gill won’t mind if I share a little of what we all learned on the subject of Pace; or, How to Keep Your Reader Turning those Pages.
 Continue reading →

 Books are more than words on a page.
 When we read them their stories seem filled with real people and places in our imaginations.
 But how, as writers, do we achieve this clarity of picture in the mind of a reader?
-I took a long hard look at the opening chapter of my novel, Fury, and came up with the following: Continue reading →
+I took a long hard look at the opening chapter of my novel, Wolf Soul, and came up with the following: Continue reading →

 I’ve been thinking recently about making the most of the dramatic moments in my stories.
 It’s easy to get carried away in the flurry of writing, speeding from one action to the next, but before you know it the scene is over, and you’re left feeling dissatisfied.
 Below is an example of a ‘rushed’ moment.
 It’s at the point in my novel, Wolf Soul, where Maria is about to kill the wolf.